DiviProject/atomic-swaps/README.md

-      --mongo-url string           the url for the MongoDB service (default "mongodb://localhost:27017") -y, --no-prompt                  do not prompt transactions with a y/n --server-port int            the port of the HTTP server (default 9001) --swap-rpc-currency string   the swap currency (default "divi") --swap-rpc-host string       the swap currency host of the wallet RPC server (default "localhost") --swap-rpc-network string    the swap network configuration (default "regtest")
+      --mongo-url string           the url for the MongoDB service (default "mongodb://localhost:27017") -y, --no-prompt                  do not prompt transactions with a y/n --server-port int            the port of the HTTP server (default 9001) --swap-confirmations int     the swap currency confirmations required to redeem a swap (default 1) --swap-rpc-currency string   the swap currency (default "divi") --swap-rpc-host string       the swap currency host of the wallet RPC server (default "localhost") --swap-rpc-network string    the swap network configuration (default "regtest")